eddiehe99/dlib-whl/README.md

 If the `.whl` file smooths your installation, you could send an e-mail of gratitude to me.
 This is enough to delight me for not less than a day and makes you incredibly sexually attractive.

+If it does not work, please make an attempt at the following steps.

+1. Try to install different versions of `.whl` files on the [Release](https://github.com/eddiehe99/dlib-whl/releases) page.

+2. Try `.whl` files on [Dlib_Windows_Python3.x](https://github.com/z-mahmud22/Dlib_Windows_Python3.x).

-If it does not work, I highly recommend you download the source code and install by yourself.
-Besides, you could also send an e-mail to me to complain.
+3. Download the source code from [dlib (official)](https://github.com/davisking/dlib) and install by yourself.

+By the way, you could also send an e-mail to me to complain.